 Apparently it was controversial at the time, attracting criticism both for representing sacred subjects on stage and for being performed inside the cathedral.
 It seems harmless enough now, and it's an interesting 1920s take on the medieval genre.
 The subject is the Nativity (though it was actually performed at Whitsun, on 28 May 1928), chiefly the adoration of the three kings and the shepherds.
 The kings are a capitalist, a tyrant and a mystical enthusiast, while the shepherds are cynical war veterans, who compare keeping watch over their sheep to their memories of night-watches in what sounds a lot like the trenches of the First World War.
 This was particularly controversial; for more on the context of the performance and its challenges, see this book.

 Both Masefield and Holst worked with medieval texts and subjects on a number of occasions.
 I've written briefly about Masefield's poems on Anglo-Saxon saints before, as well as his Arthurian poetry.
 He was particularly fond of Chaucer, on whom he lectured and wrote frequently, so the Canterbury link here is apt; and I think there's a very faint whiff of the Pardoner's Tale in Masefield's shepherds.
-(Incidentally, do read Tolkien's brilliantly polite letter to Masefield, taking him to task for excessive praise of Chaucer as 'the first English poet'!)
+(On a tangent: do read Tolkien's brilliantly polite letter to Masefield, taking him to task for excessive praise of Chaucer as 'the first English poet'!)
 I don't know how much medieval drama Masefield might have read, but it seems relevant that he knew Piers Plowman; he drew a connection between the figure of Piers and the climactic scene in his most successful early poem, The Everlasting Mercy.
 (Both poems are set in the landscape of the Malvern Hills, near Masefield's native Ledbury).